vedantgattani/DEWPAT/README.md

 For instance, in most patch-based estimators, any patch with a masked pixel is ignored.
 The alpha channel can be ignored with the flag `--ignore_alpha`.

+#### Examples

+- Compute all the complexity measures for a single input image, as well as visualizing the contributions of each pixel for the local pixelwise entropy measure:

+  `python img_complexity.py eg.png --show_local_covars`

+- Compute only the patch-wise differential entropy measure and the weighed Fourier measure, on both the input image and its gradient image, for every image in the input folder:

+  `python img_complexity.py eg_folder --diff_shannon_entropy_patches --weighted_fourier --use_grad_too`

+- List all command flags and options of the script, along with descriptions of each:

+  `python img_complexity.py --help `

 ## Complexity Measures

 We briefly provide a basic description of the measures.